Carl’s Corner, Texas

 But the real joy about the place was Willie’s Place theater, and getting to see Willie Nelson and Family perform there.

 It was the greatest place; it had great sound, it was cozy.
 There wasn’t a bad seat in the house.
-You could stand at the bar and Willie could still make eye contact with you, although I never personally stood that far from the stage.
+We sat at small tables set pushed up close to the stage, but you could stand at the bar and still make eye contact with Willie.
 It was a low stage, and Willie generously spent time after every show talking with fans, signing autographs, hugging people, posing for photos.

 Here’s Janis from Texas, hard at work hanging pictures at Carl’s Corner, Texas.
 Janis personally framed thousands of pictures of Willie Nelson and Family and Friends and Fans, and hung them on the walls at Willie’s Place Theater.
-Thanks to Rick from OK for taking this photo.
-I think he was supposed to be holding the ladder, but I’m glad he got this picture!
-She didn’t fall, don’t worry.
+The photos were sold off the walls when the Truck Stop closed.

 The place was a destination; when Willie did a show there we would all get there as early as we could so we could hang out with friends, eat at the Blue Skies Cafe, wander around and enjoy all the pictures on the wall, and display cases full of memorabilia.

-Janis Tillerson spent the past three years the place has been in existence gathering pictures from fans, framing them, and hanging them on the wall.
-She filled display cases with collections like the Tee-Shirt from the First Farm aid, albums, a miniature Trigger guitar.
+Janis Tillerson spent the three years Willie’s Place was open gathering pictures from fans, framing them, and hanging them on the wall.
+She filled display cases with collections like the Tee-Shirt from the First Farm aid, albums, a miniature Trigger guitar, photos of fans with Willie.

 Willie Nelson fans at Carl’s Corner, Texas, gather before the show.